 Reckon this is the reason why the Varidesk wobbles a bit as the height increases.
 Plastic isn’t stable, metal would have made the desk more stable.

 The Varidesk has a similar cross beam design with the Versadesk.
 The Versadeks are also nice, solid, and really feel taut even at 47 inches.
 You can feel a little wobble at the highest setting of 47 inches.
 But it’s just a bit of a shake that some users might not even be bothered by it.

 So in terms of stability, the Vari electric standing desk is pretty stable.
 It will have a bit of shaking when used at the highest desk setting.
 But it’s really not an issue for most users.

 The Varidesk comes in two desktop sizes 38 and 60 inches.
 And it offers two types of leg frames one with a crossbar and the one without.

 Though the crossbar is often claimed to add stability to the desk, it doesn’t make any difference.
-I reckon it’s more of a design rather than a supporting structure.
-And I find the one without the crossbar more attractive.
+Reckon it’s more of a design rather than a supporting structure.
+The one without the crossbar is more attractive.

 The cross beam can sometimes eat up some space.
 The one without the bar across offers more legroom.
 And if you’re the type to stretch out your legs every now and then, you have to ditch the crossbeam.
 You might just bump your shin or your knees into it.
 And that’s a common complaint most users have with the bar.

-I also find the Varidesk simple yet sturdy.
-It’s constructed with a solid stainless steel thick legs that add up to the stability of the desk.
+How about sturdy?
+It’s constructed with solid stainless steel thick legs that add up to the stability of the desk.
 It looks basic but clean and straightforward.
 The control box lets you program your preferred height setting.